Shinji Ikari: Manga

 In Yoshiyuki Sadamoto's Neon Genesis Evangelion manga adaptation, Shinji's characterization differs.
 Sadamoto tried to portray him as more of a misfit, a young teenager who is more stubborn, rebellious, juvenile, and apathetic than Hideaki Anno's insecure character.
 In the anime's fourth episode, "Hedgehog's Dilemma", Shinji runs away from home because he is overwhelmed by responsibility; in the manga, he runs away because he realizes that Misato is spying on him and documenting his every move.
 After the battle against Bardiel, in which his friend Toji dies following an order from Commander Ikari, Shinji tries to punch his father.
-He has a close relationship with Rei in the manga, and Kaji is more of a mentor to him.
+He has a close relationship with Rei in the manga, and Kaji acts more as a mentor to him.
 Shinji's relationship with Kaworu is troubled in the manga; he accuses Kaworu of being cynical and strange.
-His backstory is also modified, with an unnamed aunt, uncle, and cousins, and memories of his childhood away from Gendo are shown.
-A different Instrumentality is also depicted, with Shinji saving Asuka during her fight against the Mass Production Evangelions.
-In the end, he is seen leading a normal life in a reformed world and sees Asuka while waiting for a train, although they only have a faint recollection of one another.
+The manga also modifies his backstory, introducing an unnamed aunt, uncle, and cousins, and showing memories of his childhood away from Gendo.
+It also depicts a different version of Instrumentality, with Shinji saving Asuka during her fight against the Mass Production Evangelions.
+In the end, Shinji leads a normal life in a reformed world and encounters Asuka while waiting for a train.

 Sadamoto decided to work on an Evangelion manga when he saw Shinji in the first episodes of the original series.
 He wondered "what the world looked like through Shinji's eyes".
 In the anime, Shinji's motto is "I must not run away", but Sadamoto chose "being honest with themselves" as the main theme for the manga.
 This led Sadamoto to change Shinji's characterization and psychology.
-He wanted to reflect contemporary teenagers in the character and was influenced by the Gulf War, wondering how a 14-year-old would have behaved on a helicopter.
+He wanted to reflect contemporary teenagers in the character and drew inspiration from the Gulf War, wondering how a 14-year-old would have behaved in a helicopter.
 Sadamoto also drew upon his experiences as an adolescent, saying that his characterization was "more like a flunk-out" than Anno's version.
 He conceived Shinji with a "clean image that a woman tends to project" in his mind, portraying him as a "cold, unambitious" character, "the type who would commit suicide but can't bring himself to do it" and trying to design a character from the more stoic part of himself.
 He stated, "It was my intention to create a wistful character who had given up on life".
-According to Anno's thought process, a twisted person puts on a "cool face" to hide their insanity.
+Sadamoto described Anno's approach as portraying a twisted person who puts on a "cool face" to hide their insanity.
 Sadamoto perceived his approach as the opposite; Sadamoto described his characters as stoic and earnest but with a twisted outside, "just like a child".
 He also described his Shinji as a character who refuses to listen but "still makes the right decision".